 - ground up oyster shell

-(1) Golf Ball – to make Margaret think she already laid an egg (a white golf ball looks pretty similar to an egg, at least as far as ducks are concerned); and
+We placed a golf ball in Lady Margaret’s nest to make her think she’d already laid an egg (a white golf ball looks pretty similar to an egg, at least as far as ducks are concerned).

-We don’t know if it was due to correlation or causation, but within 48 hours of us providing her with her very own golf ball and ground oyster shells, Margaret laid two beautiful eggs.
-Wednesday, October 30 will go down in Tyrant Farms history as the day that we (or more accurately Lady Thrasher) produced our first ever eggs!
+We don’t know if it was correlation or causation, but within 48 hours of us providing Lady Margaret Thrasher with her very own golf ball and ground oyster shells, she produced two beautiful eggs.

 Some things can be learned, but they can’t be taught.